CURRENT POSITION

 d) How does vegetation structure (richness, ecological diversity and others) interacts with multifunctional ecosystem processes?

-I. Key plant traits related to drought tolerance
+Key plant traits related to drought tolerance

-II.
 Long-term water stress memory in potato and Sweetpotato

 Stress memory in plants is a phenomenon related to how previous exposure to different types of stress (priming) can alter subsequent responses to future stresses and condition the plant to more effectively respond to them.
 Long water stress memory in potato plants subjected to water restriction, expressed in tuber yield in the subsequent clonal generation, has been reported by our team (Ramírez et al., 2015b).
 Thus also, the successfully short-term memory induction in sweetpotato wild relatives reported in our recent paper opens an excellent opportunity for drought tolerance induction in this important crop in Breeding programs.
 However, more studies are necessary to understand the underlying epigenetic mechanism of the long-term stress memory induction and identify other priming techniques based on the pre-treatment with mild stresses of sexual seeds or in vitro plantlets.
 We think that these studies are essential for crop and seed management oriented to improve water restriction response in potato in the face of climate change.